 We completed the 111 nmi transit from Site U1584 to Site U1585 (proposed Site TT-04A) at a speed of 11.4 kt and arrived on 17 September 2022 at 1615 h (UTC + 1 h).
 Dynamic positioning mode was established, and we were ready for operations at 1650 h.
 A bit and bit sub were made up to the RCB BHA, which was deployed to just above the seafloor based on the PDR signal.
 We picked up the top drive, pumped the pig to clear the newly installed pipe from potential rust and other obstructions, dropped the RCB, and began to spud Hole U1585A.
 The mudline was established by advancing the BHA until the driller noted a tag and the core barrel was recovered with a muddy coating.
 At 0340 h on 18 September, we declared the seafloor depth at 3468.5 mbrf (3457.3 meters below sea level [mbsl]).
 At 0430 h, a wash barrel was dropped, followed by a center bit, and we drilled ahead to 144.1 mbsf.
 The wash barrel and center bit were retrieved at 1815 h, the core barrel was dropped, and coring began with Core 3R.
 The driller noted a hard tag at 250 mbsf, followed by a drilling break at 262 mbsf.
 This corresponded to the penetration of a massive basalt breccia layer.
 Hard rock drilling rates were encountered from Core 31R downward, corresponding to the penetration of massive basalt.
-The last core, 39R, was retrieved the morning of 23 September, reaching a total penetration of 498.8 mbsf.
+The last core, 39R, was retrieved in the morning of 23 September, reaching a total penetration of 498.8 mbsf.
 In Hole U1585A, we recovered a total of 217.7 m of sediment and rock for a total of 354.7 m interval cored, with recovery ranging 11%-103% (average = 61%).

 At 0615 h on 23 September, having used the available drilling time, we began retrieving the drill string, and the bit cleared the rig floor at 1555 h, ending Hole U1585A.
+The total time spent on this hole and Site U1585 was 143.3 h, or 5.97 days.
 The drill floor was secured, the thrusters were raised, and the voyage to Lisbon, Portugal, began at 1715 h.
 The 4333 nmi transit ended at 0950 h on 11 October when the pilot boarded the vessel.
 Expedition 397T ended at 1115 h when all lines were secured at the Rocha cruise terminal, Port of Lisbon, Portugal.

-COVID-19 mitigation protocols were followed with mask wearing, social distancing, and antigen testing of all personnel for the 6 days that started after the last recorded positive case on board was quarantined, as mandated by the COPE protocol.
-As of midnight on 21 September, daily COVID testing ended and wearing of masks was no longer mandatory.
-On 24 September, the last of four infected personnel was released from quarantine.
+COVID-19 mitigation protocols were followed with mask wearing, social distancing, and antigen testing of all personnel for the 6 days that started after the last recorded positive case on board was isolated, as mandated by the shipboard COVID-19 mitigation protocol.
+As of midnight on 21 September, daily COVID-19 testing ended and wearing of masks was no longer mandatory.
+On 24 September, the last of four infected personnel was released from isolation.